 Stay Well Rooms at the MGM Grand

-For the entirety of the three day, two night stay I was booked into the MGM Grand Hotel and Casino.
+For the entirety of the three-day, two-night stay I was booked into the MGM Grand Hotel and Casino.
 This place is huge and it was easy to get lost while wandering around the property.
-There are so many restaurants, bars, theaters, and activites inside you could spend your entire trip never leaving the resort.
+There are so many restaurants, bars, theaters, and activities inside that you could spend your entire trip never leaving the resort.

 Dinner at Morimoto

-After freshening up in my Stay Well room I headed downstairs for dinner at Morimoto, the elegant Japananese restaurant designed by Iron Chef Masaharu Morimoto.
+After freshening up in my Stay Well room I headed downstairs for dinner at Morimoto, the elegant Japanese restaurant designed by Iron Chef Masaharu Morimoto.
 My taste buds were blown away with every new dish they brought out.
-From the Toro Tartare, the Braised Black Cod, to the Duck Confit Fried Rice.
+From the Toro Tartare and Braised Black Cod, to the Duck Confit Fried Rice.
 Even dessert was a special treat.
-The Fiery Chocolate Tart comes out as a solid piece of chocolate which they then lit on fire as we watched it melt before our eyes and dug into the rich mix of dark chocolate sorbet, marshmallow, and salty caramel ganache.
+The Fiery Chocolate Tart comes out as a solid piece of chocolate which they then lit on fire as we watched it melt before our eyes and dug into the rich mix of dark chocolate sorbet, marshmallow and salty caramel ganache.

 The Hunger Games: The Exhibition